 The first step in dividend management is to calculate how much of a dividend can be paid.
 Dividends can only be paid out of the profits of a limited company, and if the company is not making a profit then it should not be paying a dividend.

-And they should also take into consideration their dividend tax planning, particularly with regard to the 40% tax bracket, when considering the amount of dividend to pay.
+They should also take into consideration their dividend tax planning when considering the amount of dividend to pay.
+This will help make sure that they don't unwittingly withdraw an amount that lands them in a higher taxband, whilst also ensuring that they retain a comfortable amount within the company.
 In other words, they should either have a management system that tells them how much they have earned in the fiscal year or have regular conversations with their accountant.

 It’s all about timing

-That means a contractor can raise a dividend, which is an exercise in dividend paperwork, but does not have to actually pay the dividend, which means moving cash about.
-Or they may not be able to pay the dividend because there is not at that time enough cash in the company.
+That means a contractor can raise a dividend, which is an exercise in dividend paperwork, but does not have to actually pay the dividend.
+This can be useful in the instance that they may not be able to pay the dividend because there is not at that time enough cash in the company.

 Tax allowances

-According to Richards, another example of when a contractor may wish to raise a dividend, but not pay themselves immediately, is on 31st March at the tax year end: “If a contractor has not used their full lower rate tax allowance, they may wish to declare a dividend before the end of the tax year.”
+Another example of when a contractor may wish to raise a dividend, but not pay themselves immediately, is on 31st March at the tax year end.
+For example, a contractor may not have used their full lower rate tax allowance.
+In which case, declaring a dividend before the new tax year which keeps them within the same tax band increases tax efficiency.

 Assuming the company was profitable enough to do this, the contractor would be able to use the full extent of their lower rate tax band and pay themselves when the company had the cash.